fnalways/terminus-docs/docs/manual/get-started/install-olares.md

         - Windows 10 or 11
         - Linux (on WSL2): Ubuntu 20.04 LTS or later; Debian 11 or later

+2. Enable Hyper-V, which is required for virtualization.
+See [Install Hyper-V on Windows](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

+3. Temporarily disable Windows Defender Firewall.
+You can re-enable it after installation is complete.
+See [Turn Microsoft Defender Firewall on or off](https://support.microsoft.com/en-us/windows/turn-microsoft-defender-firewall-on-or-off-ec0844f7-aebd-0583-67fe-601ecf5d774f).

-2. Set the execution policy for the current user.
+4. Set the execution policy for the current user.

    a.
 Open PowerShell as Administrator, then run the following command:
     ```powershell